MrAhile/K8s-CKA/2-Workloads/multi-containers.md

     name: apache
 ```

-Creation of the pod
+Creation of the Pod

 ```
 k apply -f pod.yaml
 ```

-Get the status of the pod
+Get the status of the Pod

 ```
 k get po -l run=www